kmoyung/BENG-183/Homework2.md

 ### You have a transcription factor (TF) with some binding motif.
 I.e: Suppose that given this motif you have an algorithm that can tell you whether or not your TF will bind some DNA of length 18.
 You also have a segment of DNA (oligo_x) that this algorithm tells you will be bound.
 Outline how you could determine whether or not this TF binding your oligo_x is statistically significant.
 (15 pts)

+One way to determine whether or not the oligo_x binding site is statistically significant is to use a control run using a known transcription factor on a known DNA strand that does not bind.
+Similar to viewing the ChIP-seq peaks in a genome browser, for example, we can view the results side by side, identifying the locations with noisy peaks that are not significant.
+If oligo_x has a high intensity peak that is differentially shown compared to the control run, we can conclude that the oligo_x binding site is significant.

 ## Lecture 7.
 Genome Interaction Techniques I

 ## Question 5 (15 points)